joshlogan103/battleship-trivia/README.md

 ## Background

 I built this game to combine one of my favorite games from my childhood (Battleship) with my favorite game as an adult (Trivia).
-I found combining the two brings a fresh experience and rebalances the game in a unique way.
+Battleship in particular has a fair amount of compexity in making sure ship set-up functions properly and doesn't break any rules, so this felt like a great first project in putting JavaScript to work.

 ## How-to-Play